Skip to Content

 What kind of plant seeds can I grow in an unheated greenhouse?

-You can grow two types of plant seeds in an unheated greenhouse: cool-season seeds and warm season-seeds.
+You can grow two types of plant seeds in an unheated greenhouse: cool-season seeds and warm-season seeds.
 Cool-season seeds germinate at almost freezing temperatures (1.6-4.44 Celsius).
 Warm-season plant seeds germinate at warmer temperatures, about 21-35 Celsius.
 Cold-sensitive plants are those that require warmer temperatures to grow.
 Examples of cold-sensitive plants are basil, pepper, and tomato.

 How can I keep humidity inside the seed trays?

 Buy humidity domes to regulate the humidity inside your seed trays.
-They are an inexpensive and simple way to ensure that the humidity is kept for your seedlings.
+They are an inexpensive and simple way to ensure the humidity is kept for your seedlings.
 Get a dome that fits above your seedling tray.

 Can you plant ahead of the growing season in an unheated greenhouse?